 Before highlighters, students marked important parts of the texts they were learning by underlining them or leaving bookmarks at the important places.
 With highlighters, marked parts become more visible and easier to find.
 Highlighters have casings that are clickable or caps that prevent highlighters from drying.
 They are also built in different shapes and colors.
 Some 85% of all bought highlighters are in yellow and pink color, but some highlighters mark in orange, red, purple, blue, and green.
 Yellow is the most popular because it is the lightest color, and when a text highlighted in yellow is photocopied, yellow is not seen on a copy.
 There are also “tri lighter” highlighters - triangularly-shaped pens with tips of different colors at each corner.
 Some highlighters have a wax-like quality and leave marks similar to an oil pastel.
 A special variant of a highlighter - "dry highlighter" or "dry line highlighter" applies a thin strip of highlighter tape instead of an ink mark on the surface.
 They are much easier to remove than standard highlighter marks.
 Special markers are made for Bibles that don’t bleed through the thin paper from which most are made.

 Today, even computer word processors and e-book readers have the highlighting option under the influence of highlighter markers.
-That shows how important we consider marking of texts nowadays and how much highlighters changed and made text processing easier.
+That shows how important we consider marking texts nowadays and how much highlighters have changed and made text processing easier.